PrimeOrbit/neptune/docs/onboarding/gcp/README.md

 1. Log into the GCP Console.
 1. Change Scope to 'billing' level.
 1. Click on the billing account you want to manage.
-1. In the left sidebar, go to “Account Management”.
+1. In the left sidebar, go to `Account Management`.
 1. Make sure you are in the correct billing account level.
 1. Click on `+ Add principal`.
 1. Enter the *Service Account* email address shared by PrimeOrbit or the one created above.